athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 <aside class="blog-content__note">Now, when I said that you don't actually combine more than one of these tools, this is not 100% true.
 Take for example the fact that the "build" story for <code class="gatsby-code-text">clj</code> is not as "easy" as <code class="gatsby-code-text">lein</code> which has led to examples of <a class="blog-content__link" href="https://github.com/oakes/full-stack-clj-example" rel="noopener noreferrer">clj calling to lein</a> just for the production builds of ones apps</aside>

 If you're curious which to choose, I think it's obvious that I would suggest `clj`.
-The reason I like `clj` is because the tool is simple and easy to use.
+The reason I like `clj` is because the tool is simple _and_ easy to use.
 You can read through `clj` and `tools.deps.alpha` in an afternoon and understand what they are doing if you had to.
-If the same occurs with `lein` or `boot`, you will not have any such luck.
+The same (subjectively of course) cannot be said for `lein` or `boot`.

 Secondly, and most importantly, the Clojure community is really leaning into building tools for `clj`.
 For example, where `lein` used to have significantly more functionality, the community has built a ton of [incredible tools] that will cover many of your essential requirements.
 There is also the fact that `deps.edn` is easier to configure because there are less configuration options and less need to understand what lein is doing as you want to perform more advanced configurations.